NourhanSaeed707/Data-Structure-algo/Heap Explanation/Application/Heap Sort/HeapSort-Explanation.md

 - Auxiliary space: O(1)

 # Where to use it?
-- Guaranteed O(nlogn) performance.
+- **Guaranteed O(nlogn) performance**.
 When you don't necessarily need very fast performance, but guaranteed O(nlogn) performance (e.g. in a game), because Quicksort's O(n^2) can be painfully slow.
 Why not use Mergesort then?
 Because it takes O(n) extra memory.
-- To avoid Quicksort's worst case.
+- **To avoid Quicksort's worst case**.
 C++'s std::sort routine generally uses a varation of Quicksort called Introsort, which uses Heapsort to sort the current partition if the Quicksort recursion goes too deep, indicating that a worst case has occurred.

--
-- Partially sorted array even if stopped abruptly.
+- **Partially sorted array** even if stopped abruptly.
 We get a partially sorted array if Heapsort is somehow stopped abruptly.
 Might be useful, who knows?